realmcu/HoneyGUI/doc/source/get-started/index.md

 ## Description

-There are two ways to develop an application, SaaA(Script as a APP) and Native C API.
+There are two ways to develop an application, SaaA(Script as a APP) and Native C-APP.
 - SaaA(Script as a APP) consists of JavaScript and XML.
 Recommended ```RVisualDesigner``` as a  PC designer to do low-code development.
-- Native C API development using C/C++ language, directly call the API of GUI engine.
+- Native C-APP development using C/C++ language, directly call the API of GUI engine.
 - Also can directly call the API of [LVGL](https://lvgl.io/).

 The GUI framework has good portability, which can run on a variety of chips and OS.
 PC Windows version is provided.